ImperviousKing/retina_cnn/APP-OVERVIEW.md

 ## License

-This project is built with [Rork](https://rork.com).
+This project is built with React Native and Expo.
 See project settings for license details.

 ---